sourcefabric-innovation/citizendesk-interface/README.md

 ### citizendesk-interface

-This provides the socket and REST interface forthe citizendesk frontend, working like a connector between the frontend and the backend services
+This provides the socket and REST interface for the citizendesk frontend, working like a connector between the frontend and the backend services